alberth8/PairingService/dockerInstructions.md

 2. It should then prompt you to enter `eval $(docker-machine env [machine_name])`
 3. `docker-compose build`
 4. Get some coffee, food, or go use the restroom.
-5. docker-compose up
+5. `docker-compose up`

 And if there's no other errors, you should be able to connect to your app by using the ip address of your host machine and the port you've exposed (`ports`).
-With DigitalOcean, the IP Address can be found on the droplets page, but you can also find the ip address by entering `docker-machine ip [machine_name]` on the command line.
+With DigitalOcean, the IP Address can be found on the droplets page, but you can also find the ip address by entering, in a new terminal tab, `docker-machine ip [machine_name]` on the command line.

-In Flask, port `5000` is the default, so whatever you choose, make sure it's consistent in your docker-compose file and in your app.
+In Flask, port `5000` is the default, so whatever you choose in your app, make sure it's consistent with your docker-compose file.

 ## Other useful commands